hedge-dev/UnleashedRecomp/README.md

 If you have a DualShock 4 or DualSense controller, the LED will dynamically change color depending on the game context and support for the touchpad has been added to the World Map, allowing you to spin the planet freely!

 > [!NOTE]
-> LED and touchpad support for the DualShock 4 and DualSense may be limited on Linux.
+> LED and touchpad support for the DualShock 4 and DualSense controllers may be limited when using third-party input translation layers (such as DS4Windows or Steam Input).
+>
+> Support for both features may also be limited on Linux.

 ### Low Input Latency